-Red Sky at Night is a festival of new art commissions by international artists Zuza Golińska (Poland), Kanich Khajohnsri (Thailand), Kasper Lecnim & Irmina Rusicka (Poland), Dina Mimi (Palestine), Aisling O’Beirn (Ireland) and Leandros Ntolas (Greece), curated by Household.
+Red Sky at Night is a night-time festival of new art commissions by international artists Zuza Golińska (Poland), Kanich Khajohnsri (Thailand), Kasper Lecnim & Irmina Rusicka (Poland), Dina Mimi (Palestine), Aisling O’Beirn (Ireland) and Leandros Ntolas (Greece), curated by Household.

 As the nights grow longer, and the spirit world draws near, we are embracing the darkness and hosting a weekend of evening exhibitions and events across Belfast in some of the city’s most historic locations.